KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

                      level="[Time].[Year]" />
       </PARAMETERS>
    </CROSS_NAVIGATION>

- Code 8.7: Syntax used to set cross navigation

 A green arrow will be visible in the toolbar to show that cross navigation is enabled.
 When user clicks on that icon in each cell a green arrow will displayed in each cell.
 User can click on that icon to start cross navigation from a cell.